 With its resident animals including giddy goats, gorgeous guinea pigs, cute pigs, and fluffy sheep, among others, youngsters are sure to love the experience, whilst adults can enjoy the chance to save some pennies.

-Promising to keep the kids entertained for hours, pro-active parents can purchase a Cheltenham Montpellier Treasure Hunt Trail booklet online for £6.99.
+Promising to keep the kids entertained, proactive parents can purchase a Cheltenham Montpellier Treasure Hunt Trail booklet online for £9.99.
 Perfect for exploring outdoors, the self-guided trail is suitable for children aged six years-old and up.

 Keen kiddies and their parents can head off on the circular trail route and see if they can solve the sneaky clues hidden amongst Montpellier’s buildings, features and monuments, for the chance to uncover the hidden treasure at the end!